NewsAggregator-2024-S2/.github/profile/README.md

 Week 7 - Week 8
   * [x] Code structure integration and optimisation
       * [x] 1.
-Dividing the code into modular parts
+Divide the code into modular parts
       * [x] 2.
-Discussion on code reconstruction for improved optimization and testing
+Discuss on code reconstruction for improved optimization and testing
       * [x] 3.
-Defining clear components for further development and testing phases
+Define clear components for further development and testing phases
       * [x] 4.
-Optimizing face recognition and segmentation features
+Optimize face recognition and segmentation features
       * [x] 5.
-Testing and validation of the optimized components
+Test and validation of the optimized components
       * [x] 6.
-Making the project video and showcase
+Make the project video and showcase

 Week 9 - Week 10
   * [ ] Preparation for video showcase **- ongoing**
       * [x] 1.
-Making the project video and showcase
+Make the project video and showcase
       * [x] 2.
-Making the poster
+Make the poster
       * [ ] 3.
-Making the testing with client, tutor and shadow team
+Make the testing with client, tutor and shadow team
   * [] Preparation for Audit 3

 Week 11 - Week 12